includes VAT plus shipping

 Paper: 250 gr/m², matt coated

 The backbone of our map consists of contour lines at intervals of 200 meters.
-Thus, the map looks plastic and nicely illustrates the topography of the country.
+Thus, the map looks vivid and nicely illustrates the topography of the Alps.
 In addition to the borders of the nine Austrian states, the map displays the most important roads and rivers, as well as cities and mountains as reference points.

 This map displays all ski resorts in Austria.
 The graphical boundaries of the resorts are limited by the outer ski lifts or slopes.
 Ski areas with a combined slope length of less than five kilometers are marked with a dot on the map.